 OPPD cannot take advantage of the federal tax credits since the utility does not pay income taxes.
 Instead, public power companies distribute in-lieu-of-tax payments.
 These are based on 5 percent of OPPD’s gross revenues from retail sales of electricity in incorporated cities and towns.
 In 2016, OPPD paid more than $33 million in-lieu-of-tax.

 OPPD will continue looking to add more renewables, particularly wind, in the coming years.

 “OPPD continuously evaluates our energy resources,” said Jeff Karloff, division manager of Production Engineering & Fuels.
 “When OPPD’s customer requirements, market prices, and the cost to purchase energy align, OPPD is prepared to seize the opportunity.”

-The investment is a welcome one not just for OPPD’s customer-owners, but also for those in Wayne County, where the construction could bring in approximately 200 jobs during the construction period and six to 10 full-time operations jobs.
-The project is estimated to provide more than $30 million in tax revenue.
+The investment is a welcome one not just for OPPD’s customers, but also for Wayne County.
+Construction there could bring in approximately 200 jobs during the construction period and six to 10 full-time operations jobs.
+The project will provide more than $30 million in estimated tax revenue.

 Wes Blecke, executive director of Wayne Area Economic Development said his organization started working on this project in 2013.

 “To see this project come to fruition is incredible for the area,” Blecke said.
 “The economic development benefits that come with the construction phase of these projects, and then the continued operations of a wind facility, are very valuable for the entire region.
 We are excited to work with NextEra Energy Resources to make this process go as smoothly as possible.”